NYPL/digarch_scripts/FTK/README.md

  	con't from above: 'fo:basic-link/fo:page-number-citation'

  The script expects to find the extent information for each individual file in a record here.
-It looks for an 'id' tag and a regular expression match with the logical size in bytes expressed as 1000 B.
+It looks for an "id" tag and a regular expression match with the logical size in bytes expressed "some number B" i.e. as "1000 B".

  	'/fo:root/fo:page-sequence[@master-reference="bookmarksPage"]/fo:flow/fo:table[@id]'